 - Claims against borrowers located outside Germany or loans not governed by German law: In the case of loans not governed by German law, the borrower may be allowed to exercise set-off, thereby reducing the amount payable to the benefit of covered bondholders.
 Mitigant: The majority of the cover pool assets are located in Germany. - " Loans to borrowers located outside the European Economic Area (EEA): In addition to the above risk, we understand that these cover pool assets may not be available to the covered bondholders on a priority basis because other (unsecured) creditors of the issuer may successfully access the assets in the cover pool.
-This may due to secondary proceedings being commenced under the respective domestic law, for example result in lower recovery.
+This may - due to secondary proceedings being commenced under the respective domestic law, for example - result in lower recovery.
 Mitigant: The cover pool contains mainly assets located within the EEA.
-We give limited benefit to asset outside the EEA in our modelling.
-6
+In addition, LBBW has created a trust structure which is designed to extend the priority rights of covered bondholders to those assets which are included in this trust.6 Currently, all US assets in the cover pool are included.